-LWVIL will advocate for policies which meet basic human needs including healthcare, economic support, housing, safety, justice, and education for all residents.
-To support these initiatives, LWVIL will advocate for a state revenue system which is equitable, progressive, stable, responsive and simple.
+The LWV of Illinois advocates for policies that equitably meet basic human needs for all residents, to include: health care, including reproductive health and behavioral health, economic support, housing, education, safety, freedom from violence, and justice.
+To support these initiatives, the LWV of Illinois advocates for a state revenue system that is equitable, progressive, stable, responsive, and simple.